 - Padma versus Mefisto.
 For most of the story arc Padma had not stopped Mefisto, trying instead to turn him to good.
 When at the end he's forced to actually fight him, and holding back as he was not allowed to kill, he conjured such nightmarish illusions that Mefisto was reduced to an harmless idiot from the sheer fear.
 Remember, Mefisto's the same guy who can casually deal with hellish powers...

-In "The Hour of the Massacre", Tex and an anonimous salesman rout a large band of Apache Jicarillas.
+- In "On the Trails of the West", Tex and an anonimous salesman rout a large band of Apache Jicarillas.
 How?
-Easy: the salesman worked from Mauser and was trying to sell a scoped Gewehr 1888 rifle, with three times the range of the lever-action Winchesters used by the Apache.
+Easy: the salesman worked for Mauser and was trying to sell a scoped Gewehr 1888 rifle, with three times the range of the lever-action Winchesters used by the Apache.
 Between that and losing their chief at the first shot, it didn't take much to make them run.

 - In the recent "The Immortal Warrior, Tex, armed with a Winchester, had to face a hitman armed with a Sharps rifle, the gun sharpshooters are named for, near the limit of the Sharps' range, and well beyond the theorical range of a Winchester...
 And still shot and killed him.
 And in spite of the hitman saying it was impossible before dying from the wound, it is possible in real life: Tex knew that his round would reach the distance but would have dropped, so, applying a common trick of real life snipers, he calculated the round's drop and aimed high enough the hitman was hit in the chest.